jemd321/Bioinformatics-Suite/README.md

 - Finding Reading Frames: returns the six frames in which a DNA sequence can be translated from based on the start point.

+- Restricition Digest: Finding the products of a sequence when cut into fragments by a number of different enzymes.

 - DNA statistics: calculates the percentage make up of sequences by each base.

-- Transcription: produces an mRNA sequence from DNA.
+- Transcription: produces an RNA sequence from DNA.

 - Translation: produces a protein sequence from DNA.